 Living With Life Threatening Illness Course

-The visits allow students to form meaningful relationships with people who are facing the physical, social, psychological, and spiritual issues of life-threatening illness, anticipated death, and bereavement.
-Each patient-teacher is welcome to share their thoughts and feelings about their illness, the care they've received, concerns about the future, and the impact of their illness on the family.
-Often times we learn from students that the course had a major impact on their medical career as it prepares students to have difficult conversations with terminal patients.
+The visits allow student to learn from people who are facing the physical, social, psychological, and spiritual issues of life-threatening illness, anticipated death, and bereavement.
+We often learn from students that the course had a major impact on their medical career as it prepares students to have difficult conversations.

-"I've come a long way since the Living with Life Threatening Illness elective! (and I use those skills nearly every day).
-It's hard not to articulate the pride I feel from training at OHSU, in large part because of the humanity and high ethical standards of the mentors I had along the way.
-Thank you so much for your role in my journey.
-In that vein, just yesterday, I engaged a very sick patient's wife in a conversation about end-of-life and his poor prognosis.
-I didn't know her well, but as we were talking, I felt the need to hold her hand in the conversation.
-You were the one to teach me that human touch is not only okay, but welcomed and sometimes necessary.
+"I've come a long way since the Living with Life Threatening Illness elective!
+Thank you to the lessons learned from the high ethical standards of the mentors I had along the way.
+I engaged in a very sick patient's wife in a conversation about end-of-life and his poor prognosis.
+I didn't know her well, but as we were talking, I felt the need to hold her hand in conversation.
+My patient-teacher taught me that human touch is not only okay, but welcomed and sometimes necessary.
 I grabbed her hand, and when I did, she let down tears and wanted a hug.
-It was a really sweet moment and I thank you for teaching me."
+It was a sweet moment and I thank you for teaching me."